 Master Gichin Funakoshi, the founder of Shotokan karate, laid out the Twenty Precepts of Karate (Niju kun), which are there as a guide for all karateka to follow and adhere to.
-These principles form the foundations Shotokan karate.
+These principles form the foundations of Shotokan karate.
 These twenty principles were based heavily on Bushido and Zen.

 The principles allude to notions of respect, humility, compassion, patience, awareness and both an inward and outward calmness.